Prospect for measurement of the CP-violating phase $\phi_s$ in the $B_{s}\rightarrow J/\psi \phi$ channel at a future Z factory: Estimation of precision on the future factory

+The simulation of particle transport within the detector utilizes MokkaC, the simulation software for the CEPC study, based on the GEANT~4~\cite{agostinelli2003geant4}.
+Based on Monte Carlo truth data, the reconstructed particles are categorized into hadrons, muons, and electrons.

-The $J/\psi$ candidates are reconstructed from all combinations of a positively charged muon and a negatively charged muon, and they are selected within the window of invariant mass from $\jpsiml$ to $\jpsimr$~$\mathrm{GeV}/c^2$.
-The $\phi$ candidates are reconstructed by all combinations of a positively charged hadron and a negatively charged hadron.
-The $\phi$ candidate is selected within the mass window from \phiml~ to \phimr~$\mathrm{GeV}/c^2$.
-The $B_s$ meson is reconstructed over the combination of all $J/\psi$ and $\phi$ candidates.
-And they are selected within a mass window from $\bsml$ to $\bsmr$~$\mathrm{GeV}/c^2$.
-After the reconstruction of the $B_s$ meson, a decay vertex is reconstructed with the tracks associated with the $B_s$.
+The $J/\psi$ candidates are reconstructed from every pairing of a positively charged muon with a negatively charged muon.
+They are then selected based on the invariant mass window, ranging from $\jpsiml$ to $\jpsimr$~$\mathrm{GeV}/c^2$.
+The $\phi$ candidates are reconstructed from every possible combination of a positively charged kaon and a negatively charged kaon.
+The $\phi$ candidates are selected within the mass window from \phiml~ to \phimr~$\mathrm{GeV}/c^2$.
+The $B_s(\bar{B}_{s})$ meson is reconstructed by combining all pairs of $J/\psi$ and $\phi$ candidates identified in the preceding steps.
+The four-momentum of the $B_s(\bar{B}_{s})$ meson is determined using the four-momentum of the $J/\psi$ and $\phi$, ensuring conservation of energy and momentum.
+They are selected within a mass window ranging from $\bsml$ to $\bsmr$~$\mathrm{GeV}/c^2$.
+Following the reconstruction of the $B_s(\bar{B}_{s})$ meson, a decay vertex is constructed using the tracks associated with the $B_s(\bar{B}_{s})$.

+As the CEPC was initially designed as a Higgs factory, the secondary vertex reconstruction algorithm and the flavor tagging algorithm are not in the standard CEPC software chain.
+A vertex reconstruction procedure and a simple flavor tagging algorithm were specially implemented for this study, which will be described in Sect.~\ref{sec:decaytimeresolution}.

-Another sample of $Z\rightarrow b\bar{b}\rightarrow X$ is generated to verify a low background level.
-The detector simulation and event reconstruction procedure are the same as for the signal sample.
+An additional sample of $Z\rightarrow b\bar{b}\rightarrow X$ is generated to show that a low background level is achievable through appropriate event selection criteria for the $\phis$ measurement.
+The detector simulation and event reconstruction processes are consistent with those applied to the signal sample.